 On Mac devices, a feature called Mission Control allows the user to run separate programs in each desktop interface.
-In Symphony, when using the screen sharing function in RTC, the user can screen share the application window(s) only under the same desktop space.
+In Symphony, when using the screen sharing function in Symphony Meetings, the user can screen share the application window(s) only under the same desktop space.

 If a user is unable to share a specific application(s) while using Mac OS with Symphony, they should use Mission Control to check if the screen to share is on the same desktop environment.